A Guide To The Many Meanings Of Homes For Heroes

 Homes For Heroes Foundation

 Homes for Heroes, Inc. established its charitable arm – the Homes for Heroes Foundation – and continues to pay all of its expenses.
-In addition, it also donates a portion of its earnings to provide additional funding to help heroes who find themselves in a housing crisis, or those who are in need of emergency financial assistance.
+The Homes for Heroes Foundation helps heroes who find themselves in a housing crisis, or those who are in need of emergency financial assistance.

 Building Homes For Heroes®

 Building Homes For Heroes® is a 501(c)(3) nonprofit organization created in the aftermath of the September 11, 2001 terrorist attacks on the World Trade Center and the Pentagon, and the wars that followed.
 Its mission is to build or modify homes, then gift them to injured veterans.
-It’s currently gifting one new home to an injured veteran every 11 days, and hopes to gift its 300th home in early 2022.
+It’s currently gifting one new home to an injured veteran every 11 days.

 Homes For Animal Heroes